partigabor/partigabor.github.io/content/posts/horse.md

 tags = []
 menu = "main:posts"
 hidden = "true"
-draft = "true"
+# draft = "true"
 disableComments = "true"
 +++

-Notes and tips on how to check if a horse is healthy before buying one, and how to take care of it afterwards (in progress) ...
+Notes and tips on how to check if a horse is healthy before buying or renting one for a trip, and how to take care of it afterwards.
+(In progress...)

 # How to buy a horse